Ann-Anahit/CreativeFails/README.md

 Welcome to Creative Fails!
 This is a platform where people can share their stories of creative projects that didn't go as planned.
 Whether it's a design mishap, a crafting disaster, or a failed artistic experiment, Creative Fails embraces the idea that mistakes are part of the creative journey.
 The community encourages learning from these experiences, sharing laughs, and finding inspiration in imperfection.
 It's a space where failure isn't the end—it's just another step toward creative growth.

-Visit the deployed website here → [Creative-Fails](https://zen-oasis-spa-5b31090aaae5.herokuapp.com/)<br>
+Visit the deployed website here → [Creative-Fails](https://creativefails-b08c6c63e317.herokuapp.com/)<br>
-The Epics and User Stories you can see here → [GitHub Project](https://github.com/users/enniovilla/projects/3)
+The User Stories you can see here → [GitHub Project](https://github.com/users/Ann-Anahit/projects/1/views/1)

 ![Creative-Fails](documentation/images/am-i-responsive.png)